randyrossi/fisher-modem/README.md

-#FischerSoftModem v1.0
+#FisherSoftModem v1.0

 ##What is this?

-This is a rewrite of Dr. Tony Fischer's software modem for Linux.
+This is a rewrite of Dr. Tony Fisher's software modem for Linux.
 All the functionality of the original software modem has been ported and several more features have been added.

-##About Tony Fischer
+##About Tony Fisher

-Tony Fischer was a professor of computer science at York University where he taught courses on embedded microcomputer systems design, digital signal processing, and data communications. .
+Tony Fisher was a professor of computer science at York University where he taught courses on embedded microcomputer systems design, digital signal processing, and data communications. .
 Unfortunately, he died at age 43 from cancer.
-A tribute to Tony Fischer can be found here:
+A tribute to Tony Fisher can be found here:

 	http://www-users.cs.york.ac.uk/~fisher/tribute.html